nilayspshah/sq-hive-api-docs/source/index.html.md

 </aside>

 If you don't specify any event types, by default, your endpoint will receive all events, regardless of type.
 This can be helpful for getting started and for testing, but we recommend changing this to a subset later on to avoid receiving unexpected messages.

-## Dashboard
-You can setup webhook, via the portal.
-To access the webportal, user name and password will be shared with you during onboarding.
-You can access the portal using this link [dashboard.hive.scoutquest.in](dashboard.hive.scoutquest.in)

-## Demo Dashboard Access
-You can access a demo dashboard by visiting: [dashboard.hive.scoutquest.in](dashboard.hive.scoutquest.in) with `username:sq-hive-demo` and `password:sq-hive-demo`

 ### Testing your Endpoint
 The easiest way to be more confident in your endpoint configuration is to start receiving events as quickly as possible.